The Perils of ÔPerilÕ

 paint swastikas and desecrate cemeteries.
 But if they are indeed the majority,

-I want nothing to do with them.
+even the vast majority, I still want nothing to do with them.
 ItÕs a matter of principle.
 I know it seems

 pretentious: how can I or any author of superheroine erotica bordering on porn